Second baby born using maternal spindle transfer as part of the clinical research project conducted by Embryotools and the Institute of Life

 Mònica Acacio, MSc

-Head of Vet Center and Research coordinator
+Head of Vet Center & Research coordinator

 Laboratory coordinator